arnaudbos/i-rant/content/loom-part-3-async.md

   width="100%" %}}
 {{< /gallery >}}

-Each thread runs an infinite loop, executing _Runnable_ after _Runnable_.
+Each thread runs an infinite loop, executing _Runnable_ after _Runnable_ from the executor's tasks queue.
 When using this kind of executor, the goal is to execute non-blocking calls.
-Blocking calls suspend the thread until the result is available, thus preventing the following runnables from executing!
+Blocking calls suspend the thread until the result of the call is available.
+Executing a blocking call on such thread would suspend it and prevent it from executing the next tasks from the queue!

 As seen in [Part 2][part-2], we want to avoid blocking calls.
 Especially with this kind of executor, because it becomes possible to bring the whole application to a halt!

 Fortunately, our whole implementation is asynchronous!
 Every method of our service submits tasks to an executor and there are callbacks all over the place.

 ## Beware of the lurking blocking call

 We now have a bit more context on what each thread does.
-Let's take another look at the VisualVM screenshot:
+Let's take **another** look at the VisualVM screenshot:

 {{< gallery title="\"Service\" thread pool's threads are busy" >}}
   {{% galleryimage file="/img/loom/impl2-threads-running.png"